 Their household arrangement is only for the purpose of sharing expenses.

-C. Procedure for determining if two individuals are holding themselves out as a married couple
+C. Determining whether two individuals are holding themselves out as a married couple

 1. Treatment of allegations